-Seek a Balance when promoting land use, finances, and cooperation housing opportunities for the entire generational spectrum, while taking into consideration the needs of a range of demographic and socioeconomic groups.
+Seek a Balance when promoting land use, finances, and cooperation taking into consideration the needs of a range of demographic and socioeconomic groups.

 Develop a healthier tax base by allowing for a variety of land uses including housing, retail, commercial, and offices.